 Target #3: All inspected facilities have performed follow-up actions required by inspection reports.

-When there is a threat to human health or the environment as the result of non-compliance, the Division of Water schedules an immediate follow-up inspection to verify that actions taken by the permittee fully address the identified areas of non-compliance.
-Most often, Water Quality staff use collaborative communication with permittees to develop compliance schedules that are protective of the environment and to ensure that compliance is achieved as expeditiously as possible.
-For permittees who fail to report follow-up actions and/or where continued noncompliance poses a threat to human health or the environment, staff first contact the permittee to determine if the permittee failed to report or if there is a reason the permittee was unable to comply.
-If the permittee fails to resolve the noncompliance, the department will follow an escalated response up to, and including, formal enforcement action, consistent with the department’s Enforcement Manual.
-The Compliance program uses a Schedule of Compliance to allow staff to determine if facilities have complied with follow-up actions and then take appropriate actions in regard to the non-compliance.
+When there is a threat to human health or the environment as the result of non-compliance, the Department of Environmental Conservation schedules an immediate follow-up inspection to verify that actions taken by the permittee fully address the identified areas of non-compliance.
+Most often, Department staff use collaborative communication with permittees to develop compliance schedules that are protective of the environment and to ensure that compliance is achieved as expeditiously as possible.
+For permittees who fail to report follow-up actions and/or where continued non-compliance poses a threat to human health or the environment, staff first contact the permittee to determine if the permittee failed to report, or if there is a reason the permittee was unable to comply.
+If the permittee fails to resolve the non-compliance, the Department will follow an escalated response up to, and including, formal enforcement action, consistent with the Department's Enforcement Manual.
+The Department uses a Schedule of Compliance to allow staff to determine if facilities have complied with follow-up actions and then take appropriate actions in regard to the non-compliance.

-In FY2019, the Division of Water inspected 134 facilities, a decrease of 28 facilities.
-An additional 13 inspections were conducted as either joint EPA/department inspections or with EPA as the lead agency.
-Of the facilities with completed inspection reports (excluding joint/EPA inspections), 110 received inspection reports that required follow-up actions.
-Of facilities where follow-up actions were required, 80% of the permittees performed the follow-up actions and 20% are still pending.
-This is a decrease of 20 percent from the previous year which can largely be attributed to full staffing within the Compliance Program in FY2019, a well-developed enforcement response including formal enforcement actions and penalties.
-Given the larger number of inspections in FY2019, there are a number of pending follow-up actions in process that are not yet completed as of the date the data was collected.
-Of the 13 facilities which have pending enforcement action deliverables, three are currently in formal enforcement proceedings.
+In FY2020, the Division of Water inspected 169 facilities, an increase of 35 facilities over the previous year.
+Of the facilities with completed inspection reports, 78 received inspection reports that required follow-up actions.
+Of facilities where follow-up actions were required, 78% of the permittees performed the follow-up actions and 22% are still pending.
+This is an increase of two percent from the previous year, which is within the expected yearly deviation and the consistency can largely be attributed to full staffing within the Compliance program in FY2020, and a well-developed enforcement response, including formal enforcement actions and penalties.
+Given the larger number of inspections in FY2020, there are a number of pending follow-up actions in process that are not yet completed as of the date the data was collected.
+Of the 17 facilities which have pending enforcement action deliverables, two have effective enforcement agreements while four are currently in formal enforcement proceedings.